Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-43

 The volunteers sorted out all the trash.
 It was collected from the garden.

-1. The volunteers sorted out all the trash was collected from the garden.
+1. The volunteers sorted out all the trash that it was collected from the garden.

-2. The volunteers sorted out all the trash that it was collected from the garden.
+2. The volunteers sorted out all the trash that was collected from the garden.

-3. The volunteers sorted out all the trash that was collected from the garden.
+3. The volunteers sorted out all the trash and it was collected from the garden.

-4. The volunteers sorted out all the trash and it was collected from the garden.
+4. The volunteers sorted out all the trash was collected from the garden.

 Choose the option that best fits each numbered blank in the following text.